DanoshiFusermoto/Hyperscale/README.md

 ## Running

-After building Hyperscale you can find the jar file in `core/build/libs/hyperscale.jar`.
+After building Hyperscale you can find a `hyperscale.jar` file in `core/build/libs/`.

-* Copy this jar file into a new directory.
+* Copy the `hyperscale.jar` jar file into a new directory.
-* Copy the two `.key` files in the `core/` into the same directory.
+* Copy the `node-0.key` and `universe.key` files from `core/` into the same directory.

-You can now start Hyperscale by running:
+You can now start Hyperscale by going to the newly created directory and run:
 ```
 java -jar hyperscale.jar -console -singleton
 ```